lindbrook/cholera/docs/notes/references.md

 Jonathan Hodge and Gregory Radick, eds.
 2003. *The Cambridge Companion to Darwin*.
 New York: Cambridge University Press.

 Stephen Inwood.
-1998 *A History of London*.
+1998. *A History of London*.
 New York: Carroll & Graf Publishers.

 Lee Jackson.
 2014. *Dirty Old London: The Victorian Fight Against Filth*.
 New Haven: Yale University Press.

+Oskar Jensen.
+2022. *Vagabonds: Life on the Streets of Nineteenth-Century London*.
+Richmond: Duckworth Books Ltd.

 Steven Johnson.
 2006. *The Ghost Map: The Story of London’s Most Terrifying Epidemic – and How it Changed Science, Cities and the Modern